What is Breast Reduction?

 - Discontinue diet pills, herbal medications, fish oil, flaxseed oil and vitamin E.

 - Pre-operative mammogram if over the age of 40.
-Dr. Freed requires that you have had a mammogram within the last 2 years if you are between the ages of 40-50.
-If you are over the age of 50 you must have had a mammogram with the last year.
+Dr. Freed requires that you have had a mammogram within the last year if you are between the ages of 40-50, and you must provide the results to Dr. Freed.

 - 2 weeks prior to surgery you will meet with our patient coordinator, for what we call a Surgical Orientation.
 At that time, you will sign your consent forms, be educated on the specifics of surgery, what to do to be prepared, what the day of surgery will be like as well as all your follow care and instructions.
 You will also pay your remaining surgical balance at this appointment.